andreataglia/ssi/dashboard/README.md

 ### Prerequisites

-- Docker, you can install it [here](https://www.docker.com/get-started)
+- Docker, you can install it from [here](https://www.docker.com/get-started)
-- Metamask extension, you can download it [here](https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn?hl=it)
+- Metamask extension, you can download it from [here](https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn?hl=it)

 ### Installing